 What is Care Council?

 The Surrey Care Council is made up of looked after children and care leavers aged 13 to 25 years old.
 The group meets on a monthly basis to talk about what they'd like to stop, start and change about being a young person in care.
-We also have a Care Council Juniors group for young people aged between 8-13 years old, and they also meet on a monthly basis.
+We also have a Care Council Juniors group for young people aged between 8 to 13 years old, and they also meet monthly.

 Due to the ongoing COVID-19 pandemic, Care Council and Care Council Juniors have gone virtual.

 Care Council will now be on the third Wednesday of the month, taking place between 5:45pm and 7:30pm.

 Care Council Juniors will be on the fourth Wednesday of the month between 4:15pm and 6pm.

 We hope we will be able to return to face-to-face sessions in the near future.
 For now though, why not join our virtual groups, which we are bringing from our homes to yours.

 We have also launched the online issue of the new Care Council Magazine.
 You can read the latest May 2021 issue here.